-Christmas Day fire destroys Orion business
+Cypress Courier Year in Review

 The Holiday season is upon us with our decorated Christmas trees and glittering lights brightening up our homes.
 The aroma of freshly baked cookies and… Read More »

-By Rob Ficiur In the Jan.
-5, 2016 issue of the Commentator, I made six predictions of what would happen in the sporting world in… Read More »
+By Rob Ficiur In the more recent issue of the commentator I reported that for the past three years 50% of my yearly predictions have… Read More »